 Following the resourcing of a Skills Delivery Officer, the Council is now playing a more pro-active role in relation to skills development and delivery in Chesterfield.
-The Council's Skills Action Plan is currently under review and this will guide our activities over the period 2023-27.
+The Council's new Skills Action Plan will guide our activities over the period 2023-27.
 It is recognised that closer working is required between stakeholders to ensure that local skills provision evolves in line with future business and job requirements.
 As such, it is proposed that a Skills and Employment Partnership be established and that this partnership oversees the delivery of the Skills Action Plan, ensuring alignment to key policy drivers and funding opportunities.